narviii/ifb_media_reports/2025/week_52/top10_weekly_2025_52_gemini-2.5-pro.md

 **Reporting Period:** December 22–28, 2025

-1. **Nebubalms by Hyrular Beauty** — 9 mentions
+1.  **Christmas Eve Eyeshadow Palette/Singles by Oden's Eye** — 5 mentions
-   Creators showcased all four shades of this shimmery lip balm (Halcyon, Protogenic, Nymphaea, and Void) through swatches and PR unboxings.
-The balms were praised for their nourishing, sheer-but-buildable formula and were used as ethereal, sparkly toppers for lip looks.
-The brand's nostalgic yet futuristic creative direction was also noted as a point of interest.
+    Creators featured this palette for its deep, cool-toned color story and high-impact multichrome performance.
+It was used to create dramatic blue eye looks and was highlighted in a successful reformulation that improved pigmentation and sparkle.
+The re-release as single eyeshadows also generated discussion among creators.

-2. **Epiphany Glow Melt-On Eyeliner by Kaleidos** — 8 mentions
+2.  **Mostly Merry Palette by Gourmande Girls** — 5 mentions
-   This eyeliner line was used to create impactful, colorful, and graphic looks, with creators specifically mentioning its ability to "pop" and "not budge."
-An unboxing of six new shades, including a highly anticipated red, generated significant excitement around the expansion of this popular, long-wearing formula.
+    This palette was a popular choice for creating festive and icy blue holiday tutorials across platforms.
+Creators praised its performance, noting the high pigmentation and blendability of both the matte and shimmer formulas.
+It was consistently featured as the central product for building complex, high-impact eye looks.

-3. **Sculpting Lip Liner by Kaleidos** — 8 mentions
+3.  **Haunt Me Palette by Blend Bunny Cosmetics** — 4 mentions
-   Featured as part of a major new collection launch, this lip liner was highlighted in a large unboxing of 10 new shades.
-Creators used various shades to define lips for both bold and balanced nude looks, noting the formula's smooth and blendable application.
+    The Haunt Me Palette was praised by creators for its unique gothic theme, well-curated color story, and high-quality formula.
+It was featured in tutorials and swatch posts, with discussion highlighting its blendable mattes and range of shimmer finishes.
+The palette's assortment of cool-toned greys, reds, and neutrals resonated with creators' aesthetics.

-4. **Mostly Merry Palette by Gourmande Girls** — 5 mentions
+4.  **Crystallize Palette by Bella Beauté Bar** — 4 mentions
-   This palette was the central product in multiple tutorials for festive looks, ranging from smoky eyes to dramatic "icy blue" styles.
-Creators consistently praised its high performance, highlighting the strong pigmentation and blendability of both its matte and shimmer formulas.
+    Creators were highly impressed with this palette, calling it a "hit" for its unique muted, jeweled pastel color story.
+It was used in tutorials to demonstrate the blendability of its mattes and the high-impact shifts of its multichrome shimmers.
+The overall aesthetic and performance were consistently praised as beautiful and high-quality.

-5. **Lip Oil/Gloss by Blend Bunny** — 4 mentions
+5.  **Merry Christmas Eyeshadow Palette/Singles by Oden's Eye** — 4 mentions
-   Creators used various lip products from the brand to achieve on-trend, high-shine finishes.
-These were applied to complete both simple glossy lips and more intense, dark "vampy" looks, showcasing the versatility of the brand's oils and glazes.
+    This palette was featured for its festive color story and high-quality, complex shimmer formulas.
+Creators noted its successful reformulation, with the newer version offering more vibrant mattes and impactful, multi-dimensional shimmers.
+The re-release of the shades as singles also garnered attention and was a key point of discussion.

-6. **Glass Load Lip Melt by Kaleidos** — 4 mentions
+6.  **Baked Gelato Highlighter by Laura Geller** — 4 mentions
-   As a key part of the new "Moon Arcade" collection, this lip melt was introduced through a detailed unboxing of its 12 shades and multiple finishes.
-Creators subsequently featured the new sheer, sparkly formula in looks, experimenting with its unique texture.
+    The relaunch of this iconic highlighter was a major topic, sparking direct comparisons to its original formula.
+Creators consistently noted the new version is significantly more subtle, describing it as a "grown-up" interpretation that lacks the "blinding" intensity of the original.
+This led to mixed sentiment, with creators acknowledging its beauty but expressing disappointment that it differed so much from the famously intense classic.

-7. **Crystallize Palette by Bella Beauté Bar** — 3 mentions
+7.  **Dark Dreamscape Eyeshadow Palette by Bella Beauté Bar** — 3 mentions
-   This palette was featured in several creator looks, including a dedicated video tutorial that walked through its application.
-It was praised for its muted pastel and jewel-toned color story, with a purple-blue-green shifting shimmer being a standout shade.
+    This palette received strong endorsements, with creators calling it a personal favorite of the year.
+It was praised for its cool-toned neutral color story and high-impact holographic shimmers, making it a go-to for winter looks.
+The high pigmentation and quality of both the mattes and special shades were consistently highlighted.

-8. **Tinsel Highlight by Dieverunecosmetics** — 3 mentions
+8.  **Dark Dreamscape Highlighter by Bella Beauté Bar** — 3 mentions
-   Mentioned consistently as part of the brand's "Sporklemas" holiday collection, this highlighter was a go-to for festive makeup tutorials.
-Creators used it to add high-impact sparkle and a luminous finish to their holiday-themed looks.
+    This highlighter was celebrated for its intense, icy purple-blue duochrome finish.
+Creators recommended it for those seeking a "blinding" and sparkly effect.
+It was showcased as a standout in a collection of blue highlighters and used creatively on both the cheeks and lips for a high-impact, cool-toned glow.

-9. **Merry Chrissy Palette by Glaminatrix** — 3 mentions
+9.  **Aurora Runner Eyeliner by Kaleidos** — 3 mentions
-   Showcased in swatches and holiday looks, this palette's versatility was a key talking point.
-One creator demonstrated a creative use case by applying a blue shimmer eyeshadow from the palette as an "insane" and "blinding" facial highlighter.
+    This eyeliner was praised for its impactful and unique metallic finish, described as a silvery pink that shifts to green.
+Creators noted that the formula pops on the eyes, doesn't budge, and is effective for brightening the waterline.
+It was featured in multiple tutorials to add a contrasting, shifty element to colorful eye looks.

-10. **Christmas Eve Singles Bundle by Oden's Eye** — 3 mentions
+10. **Levitation Lash Mascara by Rituel de Fille** — 3 mentions
-    This bundle was used to create a vibrant, monochromatic "very very blue" eye look.
-Its return was a notable event, with creators comparing the new singles to the originals, indicating a re-launch or reformulation of the popular holiday shades.
+    This mascara was consistently used by a creator across multiple intricate and colorful eye looks, suggesting it is a reliable staple product.
+It was paired with high-impact indie eyeshadows to complete dramatic looks.
+The repeated use implies positive performance in defining lashes without detracting from complex shadow work.